 A full-body immersive simulation demonstrating the collision of molecules at the nanoscale.

-The full set of NISE Network created exhibits entitled "Nanotechnology: What's the Big Deal?" is touring the Arkansas Discovery Network during 2009-2011.
-The touring schedule is available here.
-Copies of many of these exhibits are also currently on display at the Museum of Science, Boston and the Oregon Museum of Science and Industry in Portland, OR
+- "Nanotechnology: What's the Big Deal? created by the NISE Network is touring the Arkansas Discovery Network Copies of many of these exhibits are also currently on display at the Museum of Science, Boston and the Oregon Museum of Science and Industry (OMSI) in Portland, OR

 A permanent exhibition at the Lawrence Hall of Science in Berkeley, CA introducing basic nanoscale and state-of-the-art nanotechnology science to an 8 to 14-year-old audiences.